July 29, 2015

 I think the content strategy for Egypt Tourism Authority should be enhanced and the step one to make it more impactful it to set goals and develop a tactical plan to achieve this goals.
 Also an ongoing measurement for the deployed tactics will be very helpful to sharpen the results.

-With optimistic mindset I wish this mistakes will be handled soon and I fully trust that at the moment Egyptian marketeers will decide to use Social Media to invade the world to market Egypt, This will be unstoppable.
+With optimistic mindset I wish these mistakes will be handled soon and I fully trust that at the moment Egyptian marketeers will decide to use Social Media to invade the world to market Egypt, This will be unstoppable.

 Typos in this article: